 When planning our trip to Wyoming and Utah, we had specific items on our agenda; obviously running in the Grand Teton Half was top on my list, but hiking in the Grand Tetons, visiting some of the southern Utah national and state parks, and seeing our friends was also part of the plan.
 A Deer Valley hike wasn’t initially on our radar, but we’re glad our friends suggested it.

 Just a few short hours after completing the Grand Teton Half Marathon, my husband convinced me that in order to make the most out of our vacation, a Phelps Lake hike was in order and there was no time like the present.
 I, on the other hand, thought a shower and a long afternoon nap would be the perfect way to relax and celebrate running a great race…

-Not too far from Virginia Tech is Cascades Falls, a nice little four-mile round trip hike where Little Stony Creek falls 69 feet over a cliff face and boulders into a pool below.
+Not too far from Virginia Tech is Cascade Falls, a nice little four-mile round trip hike where Little Stony Creek falls 69 feet over a cliff face and boulders into a pool below.
 It’s a favorite place for outdoorsy Virginia Tech students to hike, and in our case, returning alumni.